-One may also see a decreasing stroke-effect in age here (Table \ref{statinhomo} or Figure \ref{logLQ_a1}).
-Respective Wald-type tests for pairwise differences (suppressed here) show that there is no significant difference in the risk of dementia among between persons with and without stroke for the highest age groups (90 years and older).
-This coincides with the Framingham Study \citep{ivan2004} where the adjusted RR was higher for persons aged younger than 80 years old (RR=2.6) compared to persons at age 80 or older (RR=1.6).
-Similarly, a systematic review by \cite{savva2010} also does not find an excess risk of dementia after stroke in those at ages 85 years or older.
+In order to explore the role of age further, we may notice a decreasing stroke-effect in age, measured in ratios.
+In the age group of the 55 to 60 years old, the intensity ratio is 9.4 (see last column in Table \ref{statinhomo}).
+The higher the age is, the smaller is the intensity ratio.
+This coincides with the Framingham Study \citep{ivan2004} where the adjusted RR was higher for those younger than 80 (RR=2.6) compared to those aged 80 or older (RR=1.6).
+The $b$ = 12 age-specific Wald-type tests for pairwise differences (suppressed here) show that there is no significant difference in the risk of dementia between persons with and without stroke for the highest age groups (90 years and older).
+Similarly, the systematic review by \cite{savva2010} also does not find an excess risk of dementia after stroke in those at ages 85 years or older.